MadeByThePinsHub/handbook/handbook/devops/secure/verifying-keys-with-keybase.md

 ## For example, verify if Andrei Jiroh has a Keybase account using his other accounts.
 $ keybase id kuys_potpot@twitter
 $ keybase id andreijirohhalilidev2006@github

+## Try another example, for this time, use the Pins team's proofs
+$ keybase id thepinsteam@twitter
+$ keybase id thepinsteam@github
+$ keybase id madebythepins.tk@dns
 ```

+### Visitng the profiles
+Depending on how you